Laura Iñiguez, Content Manager at Hirebook

 - Improved Employee Engagement and Performance - Employee productivity is directly tied to the outcomes and performance of individuals.
 This, in turn, affects the organization’s performance.

-- Better Management - This can mean better manager training, increased communication between managers and employees, updated policies and procedures, among other things.
+- Better Management - This can mean better manager training, increased communication between managers and employees, updated policies and standard operating procedures (SOP), among other things.

 - Decreased Costs - Effectiveness in any business can decrease costs.
 Those savings can come from any area that is causing waste – outdated processes, obsolete technology, ineffective workflows, and so on.

 - Better Use of Technology - Nowadays, all organizations use digital software solutions to improve productivity, but they don’t always use them well.
 Effective digital adoption efforts can improve digital workflows, data insights, business processes, employee training, and many other business areas.